angx-system/angx-bridge/PROPOSAL.md

 Reticulum client, is where they arrive. angx-bridge does not generate notifications; it makes the channel available.

 ---

+## Open Questions

+- **Store-and-forward duration.** If a relay device carries a message but the next hop is unreachable, does it hold and retry, or drop the message?
+Reticulum's LXMF layer has native store-and-forward behavior — whether it already covers ANGX feed updates as proposed here, or whether angx-bridge needs its own retry logic on top, is unresolved and depends on Reticulum's actual guaranteed behavior, not a design choice to make in the abstract.

+- **Attachments over Reticulum.** Signals themselves are small — a `learning` signal's attachment, referenced separately, can run up to 10MB.
+Radio-based transport is not built for that.
+Does angx-bridge carry attachments at all when offline, or only the pointer signal, with the attachment fetched once real internet returns?
+Not decided.

+- **Multiple relay-capable devices in range.** If two devices running both angx-client and angx-bridge, both with internet, are reachable by the same mesh at the same time, is there any coordination between them, or a risk of the same update being injected twice?
+Not addressed here.

+---

 Every component is open source, self-hostable, and replaceable.